jupiter007/juliet-shin/README.md

 # My Portfolio Site

-I created this portfolio site as a fun exercise to share some of my coding skills on github.
+I created this Single Page Application site from scratch as a fumn exercise to share some of my coding skills on github.

 ## Description